 Since it was dinner time and we three were so exhausted from the trip, we treated ourselves with Misty Lodge’s home-made cheeseburgers and pizza.
 They didn’t have Redhorse beer (too bad) but San Miguel Pale Pilsen did the trick.

-We had to wake up early for our 5 A.M. call time so once again, we mustered our guts to face the more powerful force of ball-shrinking, nipple-hardening cold water.
+We woke up early for our 5 A.M. call time so once again, we mustered our guts to face the more powerful force of ball-shrinking, nipple-hardening cold water.

 We tagged along with a family in Sir Aweng’s jeepney going to the peak of Mt.
 Kiltepan.
 I know it’s too mainstream nowadays, but being a witness to a beautiful sunrise is quite an experience.
 I love it.